chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - **prototype chain**: is a chain of objects that are prototypes of an object.

+  - The prototype chain is how objects inherit properties from other objects.
+Each object has a private `[[Prototype]]` property which holds a link to another object called its prototype.
+Since the prototype of an object is also an object, the prototype can also have a prototype from which it inherits.
+Objects lower in the chain inherit properties and behaviors from objects in the chain above.
   - The complete prototype chain also includes the default prototype, which is the prototype of object `a` in this case.
   - The prototype chain ends with `Object.prototype`.
   - Since the prototype of `Object.prototype` is `null`, the complete prototype chain looks like this: